Muzznah/Pewlett-Hackards-People-Analysis/README.md

 -	Using pgAdmin the ERD was translated into a postgress database, named “PH-EmployeeDB”.

 -	The six csv files (Data, Salaries, Titles, Dept_Manager, Dept_Emp and Department) were imported into tables with corresponding names.
-For details see, <[schema_tableCreation.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/SQL/schema_tableCreation.sql)>.
+For details see, <[Table Creation](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/SQL/schema_tableCreation.sql)>.

 -	Finally, the database was queried to determine the number of current employees that were eligible to retire, and were qualified for the mentorship roles.
-For details view <[queries.sql](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/queries.sql)>
+For details view <[Queries](https://github.com/Muzznah/Pewlett-Hackard-Analysis/blob/master/Queries/queries.sql)>

 ### Number of individuals retiring